Madison West High School: 21st century

 In 2020, MMSD implemented a policy setting 50% as the minimum grade for assignments, including those that were not turned in.
 Critics raised concerns about grade inflation and its effects on academic preparedness.
+From 2021 to 2024, the MMSD school board also considered removing honors classes, though the proposal was not adopted following community opposition.

-From 2021 to 2024, the MMSD school board considered removing honors classes, though the proposal was not adopted following large community opposition.
+In 2020, Madison voters approved a $317 million referendum to improve school facilities across the district.
+These renovations aimed to address overcrowding and accommodate a projected student population of 2,200.
+As part of this plan, extensive renovations began at West High in summer 2022 and were completed in the fall of 2024.
+The renovation included a new pool and gym with updated locker rooms, new classrooms and team rooms, and integrated wrestling and weight training facilities.
+Other additions include a library media center, expanded science labs, a welcome center, and a four-story accessibility addition to connect all school levels.